-In 2002 Zanele moved to

-Johannesberg.
-They cofounded an organisation called

-the Forum for the

-Empowerment of Women.
-It's a

-Black lesbian organisation

-which provides safe spaces for

-women to meet.
+In 2002 Zanele moved to Johannesberg.
+They helped set up an organisation which provides safe spaces for women to meet.

-At around this time, Zanele started developing as a photographer.
+At around this time, Zanele started doing more work as a photographer.

 "I picked up the camera because there were no images of us that spoke to me at the time when I needed them the most."